Dorfman connections and Courant algebroids: Linear splittings of

 We consider the vector bundle $T^*M\to M$ endowed with a $TM$-connection $\nabla$ and the Dorfman connection

-Consider a subbundle $F\subseteq TM$ and $U:=\{(x,-x)\mid x\in F\}\subseteq TM\oplus TM$.
-The annihilator $K=U^\circ$ is then given by $K=\{(\alpha,\beta)\in T^*\oplus T^*M\mid \alpha-\beta\in F^\circ\}$.
+Consider a subbundle $F\subseteq TM$ and $U:=\{(v,-v)\mid x\in F\}\subseteq TM\oplus TM$.
+The annihilator $K=U^\circ$ is then given by $K=\{(\theta,\omega)\in T^*M\oplus T^*M\mid \theta-\omega\in F^\circ\}$.

-Note that by Example \ref{IM_2_form}, the dull bracket on $TM\oplus TM$ is skew-symmetric.
-In fact, it is easy to see that its restriction to $U$ is just the Lie bracket of vector fields
+Note that by Example~\ref{IM_2_form}, the dull bracket on $TM\oplus TM$ is skew-symmetric.
+It is easy to see that its restriction to $U$ is just the Lie bracket of vector fields

 for all $X,Y\in\Gamma(F)$.
-Hence, we know already that the sub-double vector bundle $D_{(U,K,[\Delta])}$ is an almost Dirac structure on $T^*M$.
-An easy computation using Appendix \ref{pullback_canonical_symplectic} yields that
+Hence, we know already that the linear subbundle $D_{(U,K,[\Delta])}$ is an almost Dirac structure on $T^*M$.
+An easy computation using Appendix~\ref{pullback_canonical_symplectic} yields that

-for all $\alpha\in T^*M$, where $\mathcal F=(Tc_M)\inv(F)$.
+for all $\theta\in T^*M$, where $\mathcal F=(Tc_M)\inv(F)$.
 Assume that $M$ is the configuration space of a nonholonomic mechanical system and $F$ the constraints distribution.
-If $L$ is the Lagrangian of the system, then the pullback of the Dirac structure that we find to the contraints submanifold $\mathbb FL(F)\subseteq T^*M$ is one of the frameworks proposed in \cite{JoRa12a} for the study of the nonholonomic system. \end{example}
+If $L$ is the Lagrangian of the system, then the pullback to the contraints submanifold $\mathbb FL(F)\subseteq T^*M$ of the Dirac structure $D_{(U,K,[\Delta])}$ is one of the frameworks proposed in \cite{JoRa12a} for the study of the nonholonomic system. \end{example}